 Stratasys recently became the first (and only) Pantone ® Validated 3D printing service provider.
-Which means both the J750 and J735 printers can now 3D print in the Pantone validated color palette.
-1-Click validation of colors matching allows designers to define print colors on products we use every day.
+This means both the J750 and J735 printers can now 3D print in the Pantone-validated color palette.
+1-Click validation of color matching allows designers to define print colors on products we use every day.
 This feature is available through a GrabCAD Print software upgrade at no cost to Stratasys J750 & J735 system owners.

 What is Pantone and why is this a big deal for color 3D printing?

 Pantone’s matching system, also known as PMS Color, provides a universal language for color to make sure 3d printer filament and resins are exactly what the designer ordered.
 It helps designers and manufacturers communicate the precise color needed for a product.
 Universal measurements are for more than time, distance, mass, and temperature.
 Having a universal language for color is nearly as critical.
 Like our previous article, products that are not to spec cost money and time.

 Why Color Consistency is Important.
 Especially with a Multi-Color 3D Printer